cyberark/secretless-broker/doc/k8s-demo/README.md

 The following steps are generally required to get up and running with Secretless.

 1. Provision protected resources
-2. Setup protected resources for usage by application
-4. Add credentials to secret store
+2. Configure protected resources for usage by application and add credentials to secret store
-3. Configure Secretless to broker connection using credentials from the secret store
-5. Configure application to connect to protected resource through interface exposed by Secretless
-6. Run Secretless adjacent to the application
+3. Configure Secretless to broker connection using credentials from the secret store, configure application to connect to protected resource through interface exposed by Secretless, deploy and run Secretless adjacent to the application.

 ## Quickstart

-This example shows how easy it is to leverage the Secretless broker with an application that uses 12-factor principles to configure access to a database via a DATABASE_URL environment variable.
+This example shows how easy it is to leverage the Secretless broker with an application that uses 12-factor principles to configure access to a database via a `DATABASE_URL` environment variable.

+The database credentials of the application are those being transparently handled by secretless.
+The initial values of these credentials are set in `./config.sh` for convenience.

+Admin-level database credentials are used to create the application user.
+These (`DB_ADMIN_USER` and `DB_ADMIN_PASSWORD`) are housed in `./config.sh` for convenience.
+In practice, an admin user would manage configuration of the database on their own and this config file would not be necessary.

 ### Prerequisites
 + Kubernetes cluster
 + kubectl pointed to cluster
 + docker-cli

+#### Required modification to suite your needs

++ For this guide we've provided our own sample application - note storage-and-retrieval.
+Feel free to modify `quick-start.yml:35` to use your own application image, and see the power of secretless closer to home.*

++ Modify Service definition to use Service types that suit your needs.
+The default just works with `minikube`.
+  + Update `./etc/pg.yml` and `./etc/quick-start.yml` to suit your needs.
+The reference manifests use a `NodePort` type Service, which works with `minikube`.
+For example, a `Load Balancer` type Service might be more appropriate in a GKE cluster.
+  + Update `DB_URL` and `APPLICATION_URL` in `./config.sh` to reflect the endpoints made available by the aforementioned services.

 ### Set up working environment

-Run through the following commands to set up an environment in which a simple note storage-and-retrieval application makes use of Secretless to access a postgres storage backend:
+Run through the following commands to set up an environment in which an application makes use of Secretless to access a postgres storage backend:

-#### Provision database
+#### 1. Provision database

-1. Provision protected resources
++ Provision protected resources

-#### [choice 1] Postgres inside k8s
+##### [choice 1] Postgres inside k8s

-Note: If not running minikube, modify IP address component of `DB_URL` to match the public IP of your cluster in `./config.sh`.

-Run the following script to create a pg stateful state in the `quick-start-db` namespace:
+Run the following script to create a Postgres stateful-set instance in the `quick-start-db` namespace:

 ```
 ./01_create_db.sh
 ```

-#### [choice 2] Remote Postgres
+##### [choice 2] Remote Postgres

-+ Ensure your Kubernetes cluster is able to access your remote db.
++ Ensure your Kubernetes cluster is able to access your remote DB.
 + Ensure the remote instance has a database called `quick_start_db`

+#### 2. Configure database and add credentials to secret store

 + Update `DB_` env vars in `./config.sh`.
 For example (with Amazon RDS):

 ```